 Giselle was diagnosed with Adolescent Idiopathic Scoliosis (AIS) in 2017, she has a double curvature of the spine with 4 twists!

 Giselle has been wearing a 'Gensingen' back brace ...
 21hrs a day, everyday since.

-Her consultant at the ‘Royal National Orthopaedic Hospital’ in Stanmore has been wonderful and so helpful.
-But as it’s all still new to us and we still have so many questions.
+Her consultant Mr Julian Leong at the ‘Royal National Orthopaedic Hospital’ in Stanmore has been wonderful and so helpful.
+But as it’s all still as new to us now as it was in the beginning, we still have so many questions.

 Giselle also has an old injury that was diagnosed at Stanmore.
 She broke her back!
 This sounds scarier than it actually is...
 Her back has mended itself, one of the lumbar vertebrae at the base of her spine as shifted on top of the next vertebrae along... a common injury for gymnasts and dancers apparently.
 This may also be corrected by her surgeon if Giselle wishes.
 The gymnastics was the cause of the 'break', but not the curve and twists.

 With regards to the fund raising for Giselle...
 The initial sum we hoped to raise was £6,000 in order to pay for a ‘Private’ Gensingen Brace, specialist seam-free vests and specialist physiotherapy.
 This amount was achieved because of all the donations she received.
 Donations that we are truly grateful for.

 The Gensingen brace has improved Giselle’s curves enough for her to not need surgery for now and hopefully ever.
 Mr Leong unfortunately though cannot guarantee this.

 The entire length of her spine, from her thoracic vertebrae down to the base of her lumbar vertebrae would be fused onto 2 long metal rods by large metal bolts attached to each vertebrae.